Exploring the Powerful Features of NVIDIA NeMo for Generative AI

 if chunk.choices[0].delta.content is not None:

-3. Configure the API Key: We set up the client with the API key from the environment variables and specify the base URL for NVIDIA NeMo.
+clientwith the API key from the environment variables and specify the base URL for NVIDIA NeMo. - Create the Chat Completion: We define a function

-5. Print the Response: We call the function with a prompt ("hello") and print the response in chunks.
+client.chat.completions.createthat takes a prompt as input and returns the response from the NeMo API.
+We specify parameters likemax_tokens,temperature, andtop_pto control the output. - Print the Response: We call the function with a prompt ("hello") and print the response in chunks.

 Step 2: Run the App